Logo Icon

 3. Renewable energy sources like solar and wind are key components of the project.

-4. Governments and private organizations are investing heavily in green energy projects.
+4. Governments and private organisations are investing heavily in green energy projects.

 Answer: 4 - 1 - 3 - 2